Maaciej/Audyssey-From-config_dat/README.md

-I checked a few blocks manually by transferring data to Excel and was pleasantly surprised, these data look like time courses or power characteristics in the frequency domain or time, however, I was surprised that the calculated values are so tiny, far from the sought values from -6dB to 20.
+I checked a few blocks manually by transferring data to Excel and was pleasantly surprised, these data look like time courses or power characteristics in the frequency domain or time, however, I was surprised that the calculated values are so tiny, far from the sought values from -20 to 6 db.

 ![excel graph](Other_pictures/excel_graph.png)